phelipetls/blog/content/posts/async-make-in-nvim-with-lua/index.md

 tags: ["lua", "nvim"]
 ---

-The `make` command in Vim is quite useful, it runs whatever program is under the `makeprg` option and returns its output in the quickfix list, where you'll be able to hop through the errors if they were parsed correctly by the `errorformat` option.
+The `:make` command in Vim is quite useful, it runs whatever program is under the `makeprg` option and returns its output in the quickfix list, where you'll be able to hop through the errors if they were parsed correctly by the `errorformat` option.